vuex-orm/vuex-orm/docs/store/retrieving-data.md

 #### Relation Constraint

-To filter the result of relation loaded with `with` method, you can do so by passing closure to the second argument.
+To filter the result of relation loaded with `with` method, you can do so by passing a closure to the second argument.

 ```js
 const user = store.getters['entities/users/query']().with('posts', (query) => {